 Sign up with most VPN companies and you've no idea how busy their servers might be.
 Is there enough bandwidth for everyone to get decent speeds, or will performance drop to a crawl at peak times?
 There's no way to tell off the bat.

-Swiss-based VPNBook's Dedicated VPN plan offers you a dedicated VPN server with CPU time, memory and 500GB+ monthly bandwidth allocated for your use.
+Swiss-based VPNBook's Dedicated VPN plan offers you a VPN server with CPU time, memory and 500GB+ monthly bandwidth dedicated for your use.
 The idea is that you avoid the bottlenecks of the low-end competition, and maybe get more consistent speeds whenever you're online.

 - Want to try VPNBook?
 Check out the website here